textileio/bidbot/README.md

 If you win an auction, you will be notified about it!
 If that weren't the case, most probably you'll have better luck in the next auction!

 The Auctioneer relies on offline deals to make deals with storage providers.
-After you win an auction, you will pull the deal data from the place given to your bidbot.
+After you win an auction, your bidbot will pull the deal data from the client.
 You can think of this flow as an *automatic* offline deal setup where instead of receiving hard drives, you'll pull the data from someplace and then receive the offline-deal proposal.

 # How do I connect with the system?